AILF 2024 Concludes on a High Musical Note - www.lokmattimes.com

 AILF 2024 Concludes on a High Musical Note

-Ahmedabad (Gujarat) [India] October 10: Singer, author, actor and model Karan Oberoi enthralled the audience with his musical performance ...
+PNN Ahmedabad (Gujarat) [India], October 10: Singer, author, actor and model Karan Oberoi enthralled the audience with his musical ...

 Scintillating Kathak performance during the inauguration by noted Kathak dancer Rachana Yadav from Gurugram and a Odissi dance on the opening of the day 2 byyoung dancer Serene Yadav, set the tone for both the days of cultural and literary celebrations.
 In the opening speech during inauguration Umashanker Yadav emphasized on the transformative powers of the literature.
 He said that every year the festivalconsciously tries to achieve its aim of making an impactful contribution to the society through the promotion of meaning discussions on the varied subjects related to literature, culture, cinema and more.
 Manoj Aggarwal, IAS(Retd.), Abhay K. poet and diplomat, Edupreneur and author Dr. Manjula Pooja Shroff and Screen writer and lyricist Niren Bhatt expressed their views on the importance of literature in societal development which was the theme of the edition.